si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

   - If a image works as expected on your machine it is **guaranteed** to work on an other
   - Can be easily shared with collaborators (-> all work with the same development environment)
-  - If your computer breaks, you start working immmediately using any other Machine
+  - If your computer breaks, you start working immediately using any other Machine
     - Assuming you backup your data.

 ---